Functorial constructions related to double Poisson vertex algebras: Poisson (vertex) reduction

 Fix $N\geq 1$.
-In this subsection, we prove the following result. \begin{theorem} The diagram depicted in Figure \ref{Fig:PoiRed} is commutative. \end{theorem} The proof consists in checking that all 6 faces of the cube are commuting.
+We are in position to prove the next result. \begin{theorem}[Commutativity of the cube] The diagram depicted in Figure \ref{Fig:PoiRed} is commutative. \end{theorem} The proof consists in checking that all 6 faces of the cube are commuting.
 Commutativity of the top and right faces was respectively obtained in Theorem \ref{Thm:QJ-Rep} and in Lemma \ref{Lem:RightF} with $\GG=\Gl_N$.